 Review summary: Canon 2000D vs Nikon D500

 So how do things add up?
-Is there a clear favorite between the Canon 2000D and the Nikon D500?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 2000D or the Nikon D500 – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.